The right brokerage is key to making the most of your investments.

 - Options: Let them expire.
 You can’t trade the option while it’s on our platform.
 If the option is ITM, we will automatically exercise it.

 - Bonds: Let them mature.
-Again, you can’t trade these on M1 right now.
+You can’t trade these on M1 right now.

-Myth 7: If I want to transfer, it’s all or nothing
+Myth 7: If you want to transfer, it’s all or nothing

 This one is only half myth.

 If you have an account with Charles Schwab, Fidelity, TD Ameritrade, or any other major brokerage, it is entirely possible to transfer just part of your account to another platform (including M1).

 If you’re looking to transfer part of your account to your new brokerage, be sure to have ready the securities and number of shares you would like to move.

 Some firms, including robo-advisors like Betterment or Wealthfront, will not allow partial transfers.
 Those platforms only allow full transfers.